SERENYX LEAGUE

 - Severe violation: −5

-REP cannot drop below zero.
+REP can drop below zero.

 10.3 Callout Eligibility